spapas/phxcrd/README.md

-mix ecto.create # to create the env's db mix ecto.migrate # to create tables in the database mix run mix run priv/repo/seeds.exs # to seed the database
+mix ecto.create # to create the env's db mix ecto.migrate # to create tables in the database mix run mix run priv/repo/seeds.exs # to seed the database mix phx.server # to make sure that everything works fine
 ```

+## Deploying changes

+I've provided a simple fabric script for that.
+Just run `fab env full_deploy` (env = uat or prod) and you should be good to go.
+Notice that I use fabric 1.x (because fabric 2.x does not support various things) thus you'll need to have python 2.x installed.

 ## Signal handling